Rail Operations Group: Future fleet

 In January 2019, ROG was confirmed its plans to operate a pair of Class 768 multiple units; these would be operated on nighttime services hauling mail.
 The bi-mode propulsion system fitted enables a greater robustness of services, as they can readily diverge from the electrified principal routes via unwired diversions to avoid engineering works or other causes of route unavailability.
 While the Class 768s are to be refurbished by Wabtec for hauling light cargo, they are to retain their passenger information systems so that they can be readily converted back to regular passenger duties if required.
 During March 2020, it was announced that the order had been increased to five units as the company sought to expand its presence in the logistics sector.

-In March 2021, it has been announced that it will use 10 Class 768s and 9 Class 319s for the logistics services with the Class 768s able to drag Class 319s on non-electrified routes.
-It is also announced that the first trial service will commence in April 2021 with the Midlands to Mossend route.
-In 2023, ROG's CEO announced Orion is on hold for the time being but is determined to resume the operation in the future.
+In March 2021, it was announced that it will use 10 Class 768s and 9 Class 319s for the logistics services with the Class 768s able to drag Class 319s on non-electrified routes.
+It was also announced that the first trial service will commence in April 2021 with the Midlands to Mossend route.
+In 2023, ROG's CEO announced that Orion was being put on hold with a determination to resume the operation in the future.
 In April 2025, ROG announced that after 319373 being used as a concept for the potential return of parcel trains on the GB network, it was retired and no longer contributes to the High Speed Logistics initiative.